-The subsequent four dredging campaigns to remove additional 5,000 m3 per year from 2025 to 2029 are expected to be completed over one operational day.
-The environmental impacts are expected to be insignificant due to the small volume compared to the first dredging campaign in April 2024 to remove 60,000 m3, as detailed by BMT (2022a).
+The subsequent dredging campaigns to remove additional 5,000 m per year from 1 January 2026 to 31 March 2029.
+The environmental impacts are expected to be insignificant due to the small volume compared to the first dredging campaign in 2024, as detailed by BMT (2022a).
 It is expected that the sediment plume during the additional dredging campaigns will be limited to the immediate surroundings of the operations on a short-term duration basis, similar to the sediment plumes that arise from routine port operations.
 Therefore, light attenuation monitoring, in-water plume monitoring, water clarity monitoring and drone aerial photography are not considered necessary for the small-scale dredging campaign.
 Monitoring proposed for the small-scale dredging includes remote imagery monitoring, site photographs, plume sketches and marine fauna observation monitoring (Table 2.3).